colemccarren/homebrew-channels-hls-server/README.md

 ## Stopping the Server

-If you started `channels-hls-server` over an SSH session and your terminal was interrupted, you can stop the background processes by running:
+Out and about?
+Started `channels-hls-server` over an SSH session from your mobile phone and lost your terminal window?
+You can always stop the background processes by running:

 ```bash
 channels-hls-server stop